 - Coconut Coriander Chutney – Spicy and lip-smacking chutney made using coconut, coriander, and garlic.

-- Thecha – 3 ingredients spicy and yummy chutney made using green chillies, garlic, and oil.
+- Thecha – 3 ingredients spicy and yummy chutney made using green chilies, garlic, and oil.

 - Achar/Pickle – Simple homemade Instant Mango pickle.
 Have used my Instant Apple Pickle recipe, just replaced the apple with Mango.

 - Koshimbir – A must salad in Maharashtrian Thali.
-A salad made using cucumber, tomato, green chilly along with yogurt/curd.
+A salad made using cucumber, tomato, and green chili along with yogurt/curd.

 - Solkadhi – Beverage made using coconut, kokum, and a few spices.
 I could not get the traditional pink color that comes from the Kokum.
 Probably as it has been a bit old.